rajesh4b8/golang-learn-batch-4/Slides.md

   - It is only used for Channels
   - It checks for multiple macthing cases
   - If more than one is true then it will choose random
+  - It can be used to write to channel as well

 ### Assignment 7

 - Use `select` to print the fibnocci series
 - Should use a secondary channel as quit signal

+## Day 11

+### GOPATH / GOROOT

+- GOROOT is a variable that defines where your Go SDK is located.
+You do not need to change this variable, unless you plan to use different Go versions.
+- GOPATH is a variable that defines the root of your workspace.
+By default, the workspace directory is a directory that is named go within your user home directory (~/go for Linux and MacOS, %USERPROFILE%/go for Windows).
+GOPATH stores your code base and all the files that are necessary for your development.
+You can use another directory as your workspace by configuring GOPATH for different scopes.
+GOPATH is the root of your workspace and contains the following folders:
+  - src/: location of Go source code (for example, .go, .c, .g, .s).
+  - pkg/: location of compiled package code (for example, .a).
+  - bin/: location of compiled executable programs built by Go.

+### GoLang workspace

+- Define you GOPATH
+- Be sure of your GOROOT
+- git@github.com:rajesh4b8/users-api-batch4.git

+### MVC Architecture

+- MVC is abbreviated as Model View Controller is a design pattern created for developing applications specifically web applications.
+As the name suggests, it has three major parts.
+The traditional software design pattern works in an "Input - Process - Output" pattern whereas MVC works as "Controller -Model - View" approach

+### Use Case - Users API

+- Create User
+- Read / List Users
+- Update User
+- Delete User